skyte/momentum/README.md

 ### Run EXE

 1. Open the latest successful run here: https://github.com/skyte/momentum/actions
-2. Download `exe-package` at the bottom (need to be logged into github)
+2. Download `exe-package` at the bottom (need to be logged in into github)
 3. Exctract the `momentum` folder and enter it
 4. Open `config.yaml` and put in your preferences
 5. Run `momentum.exe`